Dyoneus/ETI-Assignment-1/README.md

    - Ensure backend services are running for full functionality.
    - For e.g. (Terminal 1: `\console-app> go run main.go`), (Terminal 2: `\user-service> go run main.go`) & (Terminal 3: `\trip-service> go run main.go`)

-## Database Configuration
-- Create an account named user with the password ‘password’ is created.
-This account is granted all permission on the database
-- Ensure MySQL is running and configured by creating the 2 database (`carpool` and `carpool_trips`)
-- Backend services will auto create the table in the 2 database created.

 ---